|The Universe of Discourse|

 Now, I know that not everyone is as direct as I am.
 And I know that not all non-vegetarians are as concerned as I am about the ethics of eating meat.
 But wow.
 I would have thought that someone would have explained to these girls where meat came from, just as a point of interest if nothing else.
 Or maybe they would have made the connection between chicken-the-food and chicken-the-farm-animal.
 I mean, they are constantly getting all these stories set on farms.
 Since three-year-olds ask about a billion questions a day. they must ask around a thousand questions a day about the farms, so how is it that the subject never came up?

-Iris was accidentally exposed to a movie version of Charlotte's Web on an airplane, and the plot of Charlotte's Web is that Charlotte is trying to save Wilbur from being turned into smoked ham.
-Left to myself I wouldn't have exposed Iris to Charlotte's Web so soon—it is too long for her, for one thing—but my point here is that the world is full of reminders of the true nature of meat, and they can be hard to avoid.
-So I was very surprised when it turned out that these two age-mates of Iris's were so completely unaware of it.
+Katara was accidentally exposed to a movie version of Charlotte's Web on an airplane, and the plot of Charlotte's Web is that Charlotte is trying to save Wilbur from being turned into smoked ham.
+Left to myself I wouldn't have exposed Katara to Charlotte's Web so soon—it is too long for her, for one thing—but my point here is that the world is full of reminders of the true nature of meat, and they can be hard to avoid.
+So I was very surprised when it turned out that these two age-mates of Katara's were so completely unaware of it.

 Then she took me to each tank in turn, and told me me which kind of fish she wanted to eat and which ones she did not want to eat.
 (She favored the fish-looking fish, and rejected the crabs, shrimp, and eels.)

-Then when the fish arrived on our table Iris asked if it had been swimming in the tank, and I said it had.
-"Yum yum," said Iris, and dug in.
+Then when the fish arrived on our table Katara asked if it had been swimming in the tank, and I said it had.
+"Yum yum," said Katara, and dug in.